Slide 1

 Portfolio-Grade Output

-• Results, plots, and brief conclusions
+• Clear rationale, evidence, and conclusions

 Timeline